 I had the chance to talk to Nicolas et Gautier of Ritual Electronics about their latest products and the upcoming 1U modules.

-Ritual Electronics 1U modules will be available in Summer.
-Price TBA.
+Ritual Electronics 1U modules will be available in November.

 More information here: RE